Chevrolet Spark: Facelifts

 The first facelift was revealed at the 2012 Paris Motor Show.
 It features a redesigned dual-port grille and front bumper, and restyled headlamp covers and fog lamps.
 The North American model, launched for the 2013 model year, uses the facelifted styling.
 The first facelift model was launched in India in February 2014.
 The facelifted Holden Barina Spark retained the existing front bumper, with its front grille being redesigned.

 A second facelift was launched in 2017 for the 2018 year with a design inspired by the fourth-generation Spark (M400).
 Produced in India and Colombia, it is aimed mainly to developing countries.

 Beat sedan/notchback (NB)

 A four-door sedan version was unveiled in a near-production prototype form at the 2016 Auto Expo in India as the Chevrolet Essentia.
 After GM halted domestic sales in India in 2017, the Essentia was ultimately cancelled for the Indian market.
 The model was instead exported to Latin America either in finished form or as knock-down kits (to be assembled by GM Colmotores) as the Beat or Beat NB (notchback).

 The Beat and its notchback version were discontinued from the Mexican market in early August 2021, giving the production run from 2018 to 2021 model years.
-The Taxi variant of the Beat Notchback is still available for the Colombian market for the 2022 model year.
+The Taxi variant of the Beat Notchback was available for the Colombian market until the 2022 model year.